MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/tables/populating-a-table-with-data.md

 ---
-title: "Populating a Table with Data" ms.prod: xamarin ms.assetid: 6FE64DDF-1029-EB9B-6EEC-1C7DFDFDF3AF ms.technology: xamarin-ios
+title: "Populating a Table with Data in Xamarin.iOS"
+description: "This document describes how to populate a table with data in a Xamarin.iOS application.
+It discusses UITableViewSource, cell reuse, adding an index, and headers and footers." ms.prod: xamarin ms.assetid: 6FE64DDF-1029-EB9B-6EEC-1C7DFDFDF3AF ms.technology: xamarin-ios